swe-students-fall2025/1-specification-superawesome_group/README.md

 ## Product Vision Statement

-See instructions.
-Delete this line and place your Product Vision Statement here.
 Our app helps people of all ages connect through local events and spontaneous activities by offering smart recommendations, easy event creation, and simple ways to maintain new friendships.

 ## User Requirements

-See instructions.
-Delete this line and place a list of your User Stories here.
 **From Leo Fu**
 1. As a young user, I want to create a new event so that I can invite others to join and make new friends.
 2. As a young user, I want to browse a list of nearby events so that I can find activities that interest me.